Wivik/garbage-collector-photo-blog-theme/README.md

 ### Customize your album

 This theme uses the YAML metadata to configure your album behavior.
 By default, the photos will be displayed in rows of two photos.
 One if mobile screen.
 Click on a photo will open it in a larger view that will display by default the EXIF metadata and a link to download it in the original format.
+The photo download is the default behavior, you can disable it in [Theme configuration](#theme-specific-configurations).

 The album can be customized with the following options.